Diaconal Ordinations

 Deacons to preach, and comfort the poor!
 Alleluia!
 (R. Alleluia!)

 Proclaiming the Word and serving in love!
 Alleluia!
-(R
+(R. Alleluia!)

 People of God, rejoice and sing!
 (Chorus)